TheoBiardeau/VMTAD/README.md

 ```

 ## Weight
-Weight are available in the repo
+Weight is available in the repo.

 ## Evaluation
 The evaluation is performed in the notebook eval.ipynb.